 Richard started his career in the food and wine world by working at a restaurant as a waiter and bartender.
 It was there that he was introduced to wine – he attended UC Davis in the mid 1990s and graduated with a degree in Fermentation Science, Viticulture and Enology in 1997.
 He has made wine for numerous wineries in both central and northern California over the years including as the Director of Winemaking for Don Sebastiani & Sons.
 Today he focuses on his consulting career having consulted for Niebaum-Coppola and Michael Pozzan Winery – along being one of the winemakers for Naked Wines.

-Many of the Vinum Cellars vineyard sources have remained the same for years.
-This builds consistency into their wines and has allowed both Chris and Richard to becomes familiar with the nuances of each vineyard.
-Vinum Cellars often produces wines from varieties not often grown or made by Napa based wineries – nearly all of their vineyard sources are from outside of the Napa Valley except for their Napa Valley Cabernet Sauvignon.
-They source from approximately 10 vineyards in California ranging from Santa Barbara in the south to El Dorado County in the north (Sierra Nevada foothills).
+Vinum Cellars sources from vineyards in California ranging from Santa Barbara in the south to Mendocino County in the north.
 This diversity of sources is for a reason.
-Both Chris and Richard feel that specific terroir best represents particular varieties and Napa Valley is not always the best suited region for a number of the varieties that they produce.
+Both Chris and Richard feel that specific terroir best represents particular varieties and Napa Valley is not always the ideally suited region for a number of the varieties that they produce.

 Winemaking/Select Wines

 They are open to experimenting with different types of yeast and typically use specific strains of yeast known to work well with specific varieties.
 Their white wines are aged sur lie which help create more texture in the wines and adds additional flavor complexities.
 They stress skin contact during fermentation – only open top fermentors are used, punch downs are all conducted by hand and the grapes go through extended maceration before the wine is pressed off.
-Their focus is on the varietal characteristics rather than too much oak; the wines are aged in older French oak barrels.
+Their focus is on the varietal characteristics rather than too much oak; the wines are generally aged in a high percentage of older French oak barrels.

 —

-The mansion is a dramatic contrast compared to the surrounding ‘new’ buildings of the business park.
-It has a storied history; originally built in the 1880s by Napa Sea Captain John Quincy Greenwood, the house sits on land formerly owned by General Mariano Vallejo.
-John’s wife Lucinda was unfortunately murdered inside this house by two thugs; they shot John several times in the head during one of their several attacks on the couple but remarkably he survived.
-The murderers were eventually caught.
-One had the dubious distinction of being the last public hanging held in the state of California (1897).
+It took nearly a year to catch the first assailant and 4 years to catch the second, when both in drunken states bragged of their terrible actions.
+Both murderers were eventually caught.
+One had the dubious distinction of being the last public hanging held in the state of California (1897) part of the rope cut up and distributed to onlookers as souvenirs.
 The original noose for the hanging is in the collection at the tiny museum inside the nearby Napa Police Department building.
 For more details about this murder, reference Murder and Mayhem in the Napa Valley by Todd L. Shulman, founder of the Napa Police Historical Society.

 The house remained under Greenwood family ownership for more than 150 years before ultimately it was sold.
 Part of the original Greenwood Ranch is the site of the Napa County airport.